What is Sourwood Honey?

 In June and July, the southern and central Appalachians come alive with white Sourwood blossoms.
 In South Carolina, you may find these trees blooming in the mid-state area of Columbia.

 But, little Sourwood honey is produced south of Pickens, SC. (located in the northern part of the state).
-Sourwood trees produce best at an altitude above 1000 ft.
+The trees produce best at an altitude above 1000 ft.
 At 1,100 ft above sea level, I just made it.

 Close up view of white flowers on sourwood tree.

-South Carolina Sourwood Harvest
+South Carolina Harvest

 South Carolina beekeepers in the northern most corner of the state can reap a Sourwood Honey crop.
 But, we do not have the elevation to produce as much nectar as the higher mountains of NC.